-The accommodation at Iskeroon comprises two suites, for stays of three days or more,
+The accommodation at Iskeroon comprises a suite, for stays of three days or more,

 and a studio apartment for stays of a week or more.

-Each Suite contains a king-sized bed (160 cm), en-suite bathroom with a bath tub, shower & underfloor heating and a balcony.
+The Suite contains a king-sized bed (160 cm), en-suite bathroom with a bath tub, shower, underfloor heating and a balcony.
 You will also find fresh flowers, free wireless broadband internet access, interesting books, Scrabble and backgammon, digital television, a DVD library, and an i-Pod docking station.